davidfekke/fek.io/src/blog/2021-05-04/use-dependency-injection-with-express.md

 I recently did a blog post on using [Dependency Injection](https://fek.io/blog/should-you-use-dependency-injection-in-java-script) in JavaScript.
 This technique comes in handy, and can be really useful when using web application frameworks like [Express](https://expressjs.com).

 Express makes it very easy to inject dependencies into you web application through middleware or into individual routes.
 In my Express applications when I need a dependency, I inject it directly into a route by injecting it as a service on the request object.
-But before we do that, lets break our app up into different modular components.
+But before we do that, lets' break our app up into different modular components.

 # The Service